 - If the user is known in the source domain but doesn't exist at the destination yet we know the email address of the destination user, we migrate it using "external sharing".
 This requires an email notification to the destination email address of the user during migration.

 - If we don't have the email address of the destination user during migration (this is possible during a Google Drive to Google Drive migration), then we migrate the sharing based on the user ID.

-Important: in the case of external sharing, an email notification will be sent to external users.
+In the case of external sharing, an email notification will be sent to external users.
 This is a Google API requirement.

 For Google Drive to Google Drive migrations only.

 Group permissions will automatically migrate exactly as they exist on the source, even if using the advanced option MapPermissionEmailByPairsInProject=1.